SL13PNIR/night-miner/Consolidation Tool Instructions.md

 ### Q: What happens to my solutions after consolidation?

-**A:** All current solutions from your source addresses are transferred to the destination.
-All future solutions mined by your source addresses will also automatically accumulate at the destination.
+**A:** All current solutions from your source addresses are assigned to the destination after the mining period ends.
+This includes all past and future solutions mined by your source addresses.

 ### Q: How do I know if consolidation was successful?